-I am an experimental psychologist studying how humans think and feel about the vast array of social groups in society.
-In particular, I am interested in how our thoughts and feelings about social groups are formed and changed across the long time spans of history and the lifespan.
-How and why do the attitudes of our society transform towards or away from prejudice?
+I study how humans think and feel about the diverse social groups in society.
+In particular, I am interested in how these beliefs (thoughts) and attitudes (feelings) about social groups are formed and changed across the long time spans of history and the lifespan.
+How and why do the attitudes of our society shift towards or away from prejudice?
+Why do some attitudes change while others remain stagnant?
 What prompts a child to move towards a belief that one group is superior over another?
-To address such questions, I employ leading methods from across cognitive, social, developmental, and quantitative psychology, including both laboratory experiments and natural language processing techniques applied to archival data.
+To address such questions, I integrate methods from across cognitive, social, developmental, and quantitative psychology, including laboratory experiments, natural language processing, time series, and other big data analyses.

 I am currently a doctoral student in the Department of Psychology at Harvard University, working with Mahzarin Banaji.

-I am humbled to do my work at Harvard situated on the traditional territories of the Wampanoag and Massachusetts peoples.
+I am grateful to do my work at Harvard located on the traditional, ancestral territories of the Massachusetts peoples.
+I am currently living, working, and learning with gratitude on the traditional, ancestral, and unceded territories of the W̱SÁNEĆ peoples.